cowfish813/Carboncopies-Milestones-BE/Backend/README-BACKEND.md

             startNodeElementId = Parent Node
             endNodeElementId = Successive Node
             Properties = Information carried on the node

+# Route: localhost:5001/api/milestones/:milestone_id
+- Returns unique milestone, based on params/ID in the URL, and all of its chain of relationships
+-  All appropriate nodes fall within the records array of objects

 ## Update - HTTP Request - PATCH
 # Route:localhost:5001/api/milestones/:milestone_id